Foreign travel advice

 The Foreign and Commonwealth Office (FCO) advise against all travel to the breakaway regions of South Ossetia and Abkhazia, and against all but essential travel to areas near the Administrative Boundary Lines with Abkhazia and South Ossetia.
 See Local travel.

-The British government does not recognise the unilateral declarations of independence made by the de facto authorities in Abkhazia and South Ossetia.
+The British government doesn’t recognise the unilateral declarations of independence made by the de facto authorities in Abkhazia and South Ossetia.
 There is no UK diplomatic representation available in either location.

 Foreign nationals have been detained on arrival for possession of medicines that would not normally be problematic in other countries.
 See Entry requirements